Financial Aid for Undocumented Students

 Undocumented students cannot access federal financial aid, but state funding may be available.

-At least seven states offer state-funded financial aid for undocumented students.
-Learners can also pursue private scholarships and loans, which may feature less restrictive policies and requirements.
-Additionally, some schools may allow students to sign up for payment plans, and some employers offer tuition remission for learners with work authorization.
+At least 18 states offer state-funded financial aid for undocumented students, according to the Higher Ed Immigration Portal.
+You can also pursue private scholarships and loans, which may feature less restrictive policies and requirements.
+Additionally, some schools may allow you to sign up for a payment plan, and if you have work authorization, some employers will help pay for your tuition.

-Even though undocumented learners have assurances under the Family Educational Rights and Privacy Act, they should only reveal personal information on applications if they feel secure and protected.
+Even though undocumented learners have assurances under the Family Educational Rights and Privacy Act, only reveal personal information on applications if you feel secure and protected.

 State-By-State Financial Aid Access